ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 character_patches | cl | Default: true<br>
 check_transmit_dump_ents | sv | Default: false<br>
 chet_debug_idle | sv, a, cheat | Default: false<br>If set one, many debug prints to help track down the TLK_IDLE issue.
+Set two for super verbose info chicken_force_model | sv, cheat | Forces all chickens to use the model at the given index. -1 to use all models. chicken_stop | sv, cheat | Default: false<br>
-Set two for super verbose info clDrawTargetIDTrace | cl | Default: false<br>visualizing line trace for target ID cl_ShowBoneSetupEnts | cl | Default: false<br>Show which entities are having their bones setup each frame. cl_access_all_missions | cl | Default: false<br>
+clDrawTargetIDTrace | cl | Default: false<br>visualizing line trace for target ID cl_ShowBoneSetupEnts | cl | Default: false<br>Show which entities are having their bones setup each frame. cl_access_all_missions | cl | Default: false<br>